SEMOSS/documentation/docusaurus/docs/How To/Custom Reactor.md

 ## Validating and Testing a Reactor
 1. Now that a custom reactor has been coded/developed, the next step is to add the reactor to your java folder and test it using the **Editor**.

-   For that, open the CFG AI server and and click on **BI** in App Library as shown below.
+   For that, open the SEMOSS server and and click on **BI** in App Library as shown below.
    ![BI](../../static/img/Creating%20a%20custom%20reactor/InsideBI.PNG)
    > _BI in App Library_